mrcsmcln/laravel-elixir-images/readme.md

 })
 ```

 It's probably recommended that you use lossy optimizers; lossless ones are included for the sake of the [POLA](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+Find more optimizers [here](https://www.npmjs.com/browse/keyword/imageminplugin).

 ### Extensions